alexvoss/mkdocs-material-fork/docs/support.md

 Organizational sponsors at "The Organization" tier or higher are entitled to prioritized bug support.
-While we cannot guarantee immediate resolution, as some problems are harder to fix the others, it ensures that your issues are addressed with urgency.
+While we cannot guarantee immediate resolution, as some problems are harder to fix than others, it ensures that your issues are addressed with urgency.